GermanHeim/globalsearch-rs/paper/paper.md

 Building on these algorithmic advances, practical software implementations have become essential for researchers and engineers.
 MATLAB’s `GlobalSearch`, for example, has been widely adopted, with applications ranging from airfoil design optimization [@airfoil] to kinetic mechanism analysis of polyurethane decomposition [@kinetics].
 However, despite its popularity, to the best of our knowledge, no actively maintained open-source alternative that implements the `OQNLP` algorithm currently exists.
 The only open-source implementation, `MEIGO` [@meigo], is still written in MATLAB, a proprietary language, limiting accessibility.

-Several high-quality open-source optimization libraries are available, such as `NLopt` [@nlopt] and `pagmo2` [@Biscani2020], both of which provide Rust and Python bindings.
-These libraries offer a broad collection of local and global optimization algorithms.
-However, neither of them provides an implementation of the `OQNLP` algorithm specifically.
+Several high-quality open-source optimization libraries are available, such as `NLopt` [@nlopt], which provides both Rust and Python bindings.
+This library offers a broad collection of local and global optimization algorithms.
+However, it does not provide an implementation of the `OQNLP` algorithm specifically.

 `GlobalSearch-rs` addresses this gap and extends its functionality with additional features designed to improve practical usability.
 It offers a modern, high-performance implementation for bound-constrained nonlinear programming (NLP) problems: